qwersunny-111/qwersunny-111/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+### 💡 Goals for 2020:
+- Finish my first app on android and publish it on play store
+- Learn the basics of JavaScript, TypeScript
+- Become skilled in Java, kotlin
+- Grow as a person
 -->

 ## Hi there 👋